open-gitops/project/GOVERNANCE.md

   Chairs are, however not responsible for performing all of the work - this is shared across the working group members and expected from those who have volunteered onto various workstreams.
 - When necessary, handle human and technical coordination across different working group workstreams
 - Handle Code of Conduct violations
-- Resolve escalated decisions when Maintainers can not reach consensus

-Ultimately the chairs - after consulting with the collective of Maintainers and their community - drive the direction, values and governance of the overall project.

 The GitHub `@gitops-working-group/chairs` team will be kept up to date with current chairs.